Dardanelle pontoon bridge: 1900s

-The steamer Alva of Paducah, Kentucky, was purchased in May 1901 by the Dardanelle Pontoon Bridge Company.
+The steamer Elva of Paducah, Kentucky, was purchased in May 1901 by the Dardanelle Pontoon Bridge Company.

-The bridge was taken out in early March 1903 to prevent its being washed away.
+The bridge was taken out in early March 1903 to prevent it from being washed away.
 It was taken out again near the end of May.

-A high wind blowing from the southeast on April 8, 1903, forced the pontoon bridge upriver and several of the boats were sunk.
+A high wind blowing from the southeast on April 8, 1903, forced the pontoon bridge upriver, and several of the boats were sunk.

 A "heavy windstorm" shortly after noon on July 1, 1904, severely damaged the bridge.
 Heavy wire cables by which the bridge is connected to the towers snapped with nearly one-half of the bridge broken loose.
 Several sections were carried down the river.
 Damages were estimated at $1500 to $2000—equivalent to $50,400 to $67,000 in 2023 dollars.

 High flow washed the bridge away in late July 1904 with replacement work beginning shortly after.

 According to an October 9, 1904, article in The Arkansas Democrat, on October 7, high river flows from floods originating in Colorado and the Indian Territory had washed away the pontoon bridge, with all boats being lost.
 However, an article three days later in The Arkansas Gazette says, "The boat from the pontoon bridge across the Arkansas river... has been replaced and traffic resumed.

 The bridge was damaged by ice floating in the river in February 1905.
 The steamer Alva, which, when connected with a barge used for that purpose, would not be placed into ferry service with the ice flowing downstream.